 Strengthening Aviation Security Initiative

 The Strengthening Aviation Security Initiative was announced on 9 February 2010.
 This is a comprehensive package of measures to strengthen Australia's international and domestic aviation security regime against emerging threats.
-Over four years, the Government will invest in new and improved security technologies, increased policing at airports, enhanced security procedures, as well as strengthened international cooperation.
+Over four years, the Government invested in new and improved security technologies, increased policing at airports, enhanced security procedures, as well as strengthened international cooperation.

 On 10 December 2011 amendments to the Aviation Transport Security Regulations 2005 allowing for the classification of airports commenced.
 A further amendment took effect in December 2012.
-These amendments allow the Secretary of the Department of Infrastructure and Transport to assign each security controlled airport a category.
+These amendments allow the Secretary of the Department of Infrastructure and Regional Development to assign each security controlled airport a category.
 The category an airport is assigned will be relevant in determining the requirements for the security screening of passengers, personal effects and checked baggage.

 Improving Air Cargo Security